We all need to eat for our bodies to receive the nutrients and energy required to live a full and active life.

 How to detect delayed food allergies

-An IgG food intolerance test is the best way to identify your delayed food allergies, by testing the specific IgG antibodies in your blood serum against individual foods.
+An IgG food allergy test is the best way to identify your delayed food allergies, by testing the specific IgG antibodies in your blood serum against individual foods.

 With many different kinds of IgG tests on the market it is important to do your research and make sure the test you choose is accurate, reliable and scientifically validated.
 You can read more about different test methods for IgG by clicking here.